 Car hits houses in Cass Township

 Aug.
-5—MINERSVILLE — At least one person was injured Thursday morning when a car apparently jumped a sidewalk, became airborne and struck a house in Cass Township.
+6—MINERSVILLE — At least one person was injured Thursday morning when a car apparently jumped a sidewalk, became airborne and struck a house in Cass Township.

 The crash occurred on Sunbury Road, Route 901, at the intersection with Condors Lane around 6:45 a.m.